A sampler of motion work. With web compression not the best image quality but still glad to be able to share it with you. Happy clicking!

 A clip for Hotel Heliconia introducing you to one of the most fabulous creatures on the planet ~ Honduran white tent making bats.
 These delightful fluffy mini snowballs are fig specialists, building tents to camp out next to fruiting fig trees.
 Certianly in the bat top ten!
 Hotel Heliconia BBC Natural World #HotelHeliconia

 Autumn puts Salmon on the move and lights up the forest in spectacular fashion.
 When I first arrived at this salmon pool a Lynx was peering over the edge eyeing the fish.
 I watched him for 5 minutes before he quietly walked out of sight.
 A Moose Named Madeline BBC Natural World #AMooseNamedMadeline

-All motion clips © BBC – please do not copy use or share without permission
+Motion clips © BBC with the exception of ‘A Few Feet’ – do not copy or use without permission